faizrahmadani/faizrahmadani/README.md

-I'm Engineering Physics Student who has big interest in Artificial Intelligence, Internet Of Things, and Software Development.
+I'm a Software Engineer and an Engineering Physics Graduate who has big interest in Artificial Intelligence, Internet Of Things, and Software Development.